 discover the country side of amsterdam

-Head out into the Dutch countryside on one of Holland’s loveliest bus routes, taken by local Amsterdammers every day.
-In just minutes, you’ll find yourself riding along century-old dikes, eating pancakes in tiny villages and boating past the homes of Holland’s 17th century rich and famous.
+Head out into the Dutch countryside on one of Holland’s loveliest bus routes.
+In no time at all, you’ll find yourself riding along century-old dikes, eating pancakes in tiny villages, or boating past the stately homes of the rich and famous of 17th century Holland.
 We’ve mapped out a few inspiring tours – but feel free to create your own local experience!

-It’s easy to travel to Amsterdam Country side for only 9 euro’s a day.
+It’s easy to travel to Amsterdam Country side for only 9 euro a day.
 Get 10% discount if you buy here online.
 The tickets are available for download immediately after payment.

 Your Personal Tour guide app: LOCALBUS EBS

-Departure times, general information and our recommendations for Amsterdam Countryside
+Departure times, general information and our recommendations for the Amsterdam Countryside

 The routes below are suggestions for 6, 7 or 8 hour tours.
 The LocalBus tickets is valid for all three routes and it is possible to create custom combinations of stops yourself.